Azure/azure-iot-sdk-java/readme.md

 This folder contains end to end tests source code for running on jvm and android.

-### /vsts
+### /jenkins

-This folder contains scripts to build and run Java SDK provided proper environmental variables are set, as well as azure pipeline resources used for our gating process
+This folder contains scripts to build and run Java SDK provided proper environmental variables are set

 ### /service